Cold peace: Jordan and Israel

 All of these caused King Hussein a bitter disappointment, and his son and successor King Abdullah II described the relations between Jordan and Israel as a "cold peace".
 In an interview from 2010, King Abdullah II said that "Jordan-Israel relations have reached the lowest point since the peace treaty", and in another interview he described the relations as "a cold peace that keeps getting colder".

 After the peace agreement between Israel and Jordan, Israel transferred a portion of the land area in Tzofar to Jordanian control, known as Al Ghamr, but Israel rented the land so that Israeli workers from the moshav could continue to cultivate it.
 The 25-year renewable lease would end in 2019.
 The Jordanian government announced its intention to end the lease.
 The treaty gives Jordan the right to do so only on one condition-that a one-year prior notice is given, which coincided with the announcement on 21 October 2018, by the King Abdullah II, who said that he does not intend to extend the lease.
 He added that after the expiry of the lease on 10 November 2019, Israeli farmers will be banned from entering the Al Ghamr enclave.
+During late April 2020 the land was handed back to Jordanian control.

 In an interview with CNN in December 2022, after the inauguration of the new Israeli government, King Abdullah II warned Israel not to change the status of the Muslim and Christian holy sites and stated "If people [Israeli government] want to get into a conflict with us, we're quite prepared".

-Iran and Iraq (1989-2003)
+Iran and Iraq (1989–2003)

+After the Iran-Iraq War, although Saddam Hussein's Iraq and the Islamic Republic of Iran had a truce, relations between the two countries were not normalized until the Ba'athist regime was overthrown by the Iraq War.

 India and Pakistan

+After numerous clashes over Kashmir, India and Pakistan maintained a long-term ceasefire and calm near the Line of Control, despite maintaining a minimum level of communication between the two sides.